 – providing more information and “marketing” of the existence of the livestream

 – enhancing the experience of the livestream through showing some of the congregation (with permission) such as when singing, having the words of bible readings more readily accessible; finding a way to provide live captioning if possible, finding a way to interact with live viewers during the broadcast.

-Use livestreaming for other services.
-The PCC has a grant application to the Diocese for funding of a camera set-up which could be used in services where the current tech team is not available
+– Use livestreaming for other services.
+The PCC has successfully received gant support from the Diocese and purchased equipment which can be used in services where the current tech team is not available.

 Central guidance from the Church of England now places the responsibility on parishes to manage the risk in our local context, whilst listening to the concerns of the vulnerable in our communities.
 The guidance also states the following:

-“Vaccination cannot be the sole means of containing the spread of the virus: hand and respiratory hygiene, social distancing, face-coverings and good ventilation are also important factors in lessening the spread of the disease.
-While these are not mandatory after 19th July, they are still important public health mitigations and ought to be recognised as such when planning public worship and other church activities.”
+“Vaccination cannot be the sole means of containing the spread of the virus: hand and respiratory hygiene, social distancing, face-coverings and good ventilation are also important factors in lessening the spread of the disease … they are still important public health mitigations and ought to be recognised as such when planning public worship and other church activities.”

 The main principles guiding the PCC’s discussion were safety, ensuring church services remain safe events; and inclusion, both of those with particular concerns about the risk of infection, and also of those who want to see the missing elements of our worship, such as congregational singing, restored if possible.
 The PCC also recommended a step-by-step approach going forward.

 We stress that no one should feel under any religious or spiritual obligation of duty, or loyalty to the church or the clergy, to attend services whilst the situation remains as it is; but each must do what they feel comfortable about.
 If you do choose to attend a Communion service, nevertheless you should feel under no obligation physically to receive communion during the pandemic.

 The Rev Canon David Hodgson